ExpressionEngine/ExpressionEngine/changelogs/major.md

    - Added <new feature>
    - Fixed a bug (#<linked issue number>) where <bug behavior>.

+- Forgot Password emails will now respect your "Mail Format" preference (essentially enabling the ability to use HTML in Forgot Password emails).
 - Developers: Deprecated the Channel Status controller `getForegroundColor()`

 EOF MARKER: This line helps prevent merge conflicts when things are